 1886 – 1904

-The company’s first logo is in the form of a beautiful coat of arms.
-The whole identity is tied to the state of California, although the company itself has nothing to do with it.
-It is all about the association of McConnell’s partner, who admired the abundant flowering of plants in that area.
+The company’s first logo is a beautiful coat of arms.
+The entire identity is tied to the state of California, even though the company itself has nothing to do with it.
+It is all about McConnell’s partner, who admired the abundant plant life in that area.
 That’s why the company was named California Perfume Company.

 In the upper scrolls of the coat of arms are the first letters of the company name: C, R, Co.
-In the center is placed the seal of the state of California, slightly modified.
+In the center is placed the state of California’s seal, slightly modified.
 The image depicts the ancient goddess Minerva, who patronizes artisans.
-In her hands is a spear and shield of the goddess of war.
+In her hands are a spear and shield of the goddess of war.
 In the distance are mountains and the rising sun, absent in the original.

-In the logo, Minerva represents a beautiful woman ready to conquer the world and stand up for herself to show her talents.
+In the logo, Minerva represents a beautiful woman ready to conquer the world, stand up for herself, and showcase her talents.
 It is for such ladies that Avon was created.
-The sun shows the flowering, the growth of the company.
+The sun symbolizes the company’s flourishing and growth.

-Archimedes’ exclamation at the bottom of the image is “eureca,” from the seal California.
-In the emblem, the word spoke of a unique idea, a discovery concerning the sale of cosmetics through personal sales.
+Archimedes’ exclamation at the bottom of the image is “eureka,” from the California seal.
+In the emblem, the word conveyed a unique idea: a discovery about selling cosmetics through personal sales.

 1904 – 1911